eropple/dotenv-that-plays-nice/README.md

 `client` will not be configured correctly because it was constructed before `dotenv.config()` was executed.
 There are (at least) 3 ways to make this work.

-1. Preload dotenv: `node --require dotenv/config index.js` (_Note: you do not need to `import` dotenv with this approach_)
+1. Preload dotenv: `node --require dotenv-that-plays-nice/config index.js` (_Note: you do not need to `import` dotenv with this approach_)
-2. Import `dotenv/config` instead of `dotenv` (_Note: you do not need to call `dotenv.config()` and must pass options via the command line or environment variables with this approach_)
+2. Import `dotenv-that-plays-nice/config` instead of `dotenv-that-plays-nice` (_Note: you do not need to call `dotenv.config()` and must pass options via the command line or environment variables with this approach_)
-3. Create a separate file that will execute `config` first as outlined in [this comment on #133](https://github.com/motdotla/dotenv/issues/133#issuecomment-255298822)
+3. Create a separate file that will execute `config` first as outlined in [this comment on #133](https://github.com/motdotla/dotenv-that-plays-nice/issues/133#issuecomment-255298822)

 ## Contributing Guide